William P. Carey

 William Polk Carey (May 11, 1930 – January 2, 2012) was an American philanthropist and businessman.
-He was the founder of W. P. Carey & Co., a corporate real estate financing firm headquartered in New York City, and donated the funds to establish the Carey Business School at Johns Hopkins University, the University of Maryland Francis King Carey School of Law and the W. P. Carey School of Business at Arizona State University.
+He was the founder of W. P. Carey & Co., a corporate real estate financing firm headquartered in New York City.
+As a result of his donations, he is the namesake of several graduate schools, including the Johns Hopkins Carey Business School, the University of Maryland Francis King Carey School of Law, the Arizona State University W. P. Carey School of Business, and the University of Pennsylvania Carey Law School.

 Early life, career, and family

 As a young man, Carey attended elementary school at Calvert School and left Roland Park's Gilman School to go to the Pomfret School in Connecticut, then attended Princeton University.
 He left Princeton for supposedly missing chapel and attended the University of Pennsylvania, graduating in 1953, before establishing himself in New Jersey working in his step-father's car dealership.
 Carey resided in New York City and Rensselaerville, New York.
 Carey was an alumnus of the Delta Phi fraternity and was an active member in the University of Pennsylvania chapter.
 He was an active member of the University Club in NYC.
 He was also Governor-General of the Society of Mayflower Descendants in New York State.